lizkaufman/reddit-news-scraper/README.md

 Following on from the Premier League scraper, we built a dynamic scraper that grabs Reddit news headlines.

-This is a dynamic web scraper; for a dynamic web scraper, see my My First Web Scraper repository.
+This is a dynamic web scraper; for a static web scraper, see my My First Web Scraper repository.

 ### Dependencies: